DOL-003/dol-003-web/lib/compendium/buttons/index.md

 The most common way people make custom buttons is to cast them out of resin.
 This allows a wide variety of both aesthetic options and modifications to the shape of the buttons.
 [Browse button makers on DOL-003.info](/modders?services=resin-buttons) to find artists who make resin buttons.

+Some resin buttons may be slightly too big for the controller shell and may need to be sanded down around the sides to achieve a better fit.
+This can be done in minutes with a dremel.

 ### [Bald buttons](/compendium/buttons/mods/bald)

 OEM buttons can be carefully sanded and polished to remove the imprinted letter and round the upper edges of the buttons for players who prefer a smoother-feeling button.
 These can then be used in a controller directly, or used as masters for resin buttons.
 Bald resin buttons can also be cast from regular button molds by dripping in a small amount of silicone into the finished molds to round out the bottom of the molds.